 - NSAID pain or arthritis medicine, including aspirin, celecoxib, diclofenac, ibuprofen, naproxen

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems (such as arrhythmia), or a history of stomach or bowel disease, such as colitis.
-Tell your doctor if you are allergic to penicillin.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of stomach or bowel disease (such as colitis).
+Tell your doctor if you had an allergic reaction to penicillin.